 Identify automated tools to assist in the development and maintenance of the Use Cases.

-Based on the outcomes from efforts I-VII, we anticipate developing a comprehensive Roadmap (milestones, partners, outcomes, metrics for success, supporting infrastructure (automated tools) and training) for enabling standardization of HIM practices and HIT products to support these practices.
+Based on the outcomes from efforts 1-7, we anticipate developing a comprehensive Roadmap (milestones, partners, outcomes, metrics for success, supporting infrastructure [automated tools] and training) for enabling standardization of HIM practices and HIT products to support these practices.

 We will further work with IHE to transition from our current Effort 1: functional requirements for HIM practices have been communicated to standards developers for creating HIT standards; to launching activities in support of the Effort 2: standards are adopted in the HIT products; and Effort 3: standards-based HIT products support HIM practices.